vdhamer/Git-Crypt-Demo/README.md

 ### Possible uses

 - A server's API provides sample weather information.
-  But some kind of registration key gives you better information or more up to date information.
+  But some kind of registration key gives you better information or more recent information.
-- A server's free API provides map data, but at a limited number of requests/day.
+- A server's free API provides map data, but at a limited request frequency.
-  Higher request frequencies requires a license of some sort.
+  A personal license of some sort gives you access to a higher request frequency.
-- A server hosts certain documents that are only accessible if you have some secret code.
+- A server hosts certain documents that are only accessible if you have some passcode.
 - A WordPress website hosts a few password-protected pages.
-  The password protection can be fetched without user help by passing a private code as a parameter in the URL.
+  The password protection can be fetched without user help by passing a secret code (which may differ from the password) as a parameter at the end of the URL.

 ### Notes

 - Protecting the `Secret` is essential if your repository is public.
 But it also can act as a safety net when the repository is private.

 - The demo happens to use Swift/SwiftUI/XCode.
-The principle can be applied to other languages.
+The approach can be applied to other languages.

 - The demo happens to mention GitHub.
-The principle should work with similar services like GitLabs and BitBucket.
+The principle with work with other Git providers like GitLabs and BitBucket.

-- If a user with access to the `Key` generates a binary version of the app for distribution, `Secret` is available unencrypted somewhere inside the app.
+- If a user with access to the `Key` generates a binary version of the app for distribution, `Secret` is available somewhere in unencrypted form within the app.
-   So, if you *distribute* that version of the app, `Secret` can be extracted by anyone with enough skills and determination.
-So this approach assumes either *controlled* distribution of the fully functional version, or that the risks are simply acceptable.
+  So, if you *distribute* that app, `Secret` can be extracted by anyone with enough skills and determination.
+  So this approach assumes either *controlled* distribution of the fully functional version, obfuscation of the code, or that the risk is acceptable.
 This limitation is unavoidable because the fully functional app itself by definition needs access to an unencrypted form of the `Secret`.
-   For instance to convince an API to provide certain functionality.
-So even if you obfuscate `Secret` within the app, there is at least a brief moment where `Secret` can be seen in a debugger of by snooping network traffic.
+Example: to get an API to provide certain functionality.
+So even if you obfuscate `Secret` within the app, there is at least a moment where `Secret` can be accessed in a debugger or, simpler, by snooping network traffic.

 - There are undoubtedly alternative approaches that can meet the listed requirements.
 For example
 	- GitHub has a feature to store Secrets that are accessible only to contributors via Actions.
-      In that approach `Secret` is not an integral part of the actual source code and is not subject to version-control.
+      In that approach `Secret` is *not* an integral part of the source code, but is also not subject to version-control.
-	- Using `.gitignore` to simply keep `Secret` out of the repository does *not* meet all the requirements.
+	- You might consider using `.gitignore` to simply keep `Secret` out of the repository.
+	  But this does *not* meet all the requirements.
-      In particular, you will get a compile-time error if an expected file in the bundle is missing.
+      In particular, you will get a compile-time error if an expected file is missing during the build.

-### How each requirement is addressed
+### How the 6 requirements are addressed

 > 1. the app needs to contain a `Secret`